ThinkPad P series: P70

-The ThinkPad P70 is the successor to the W701.
-It has a 17-inch display, weighs 3.4 kilograms and is 3.1 centimeters thick.
+The ThinkPad P70 marks the return of 17.3" option in the ThinkPad line.
+It has up to a Xeon E3-1500M series CPU, an Nvidia Quadro GPU, weighs 3.4 kilograms and is 3.1 centimeters thick.
 It supports up to four internal storage devices and includes two USB Type-C Thunderbolt 3 ports.

-Second Generation
+Second generation

 P51

-A minor update to the P50, which included the updated CM238 chipset.
+A minor update to the P50, which included the updated CM238 chipset and either 7th generation Kaby Lake-H Core i7 processors or Xeon E3-1500M v6 processors.

 P51s

-The P51s chassis was based on the T570 chassis.
+The P51s chassis was based on the T570's.
 The CPU and integrated chipset was updated to Kaby Lake-U.

 P71

-A minor update to the P70, including the updated CM238 chipset.
+A minor update to the P70, which included the updated CM238 chipset and either 7th generation Kaby Lake-H Core i7 processors or Xeon E3-1500M v6 processors, as well as Pascal-based Quadro GPUs.

 Third generation

-P1
+P1 1st Gen

 The ThinkPad P1 was based on the first generation of ThinkPad X1 Extreme.
-It features Intel Xeon CPUs and Nvidia Quadro graphics.
+It features Intel Xeon E-2100M CPUs and Nvidia Quadro graphics.

 P52

-The P52 was a redesign of the P51, which introduced Coffee Lake CPUs, all with 6 cores and 12 threads, the CM246 chipset, and Nvidia Pascal GPUs.
-It removed the mechanical docking port and ExpressCard slot, and features a narrower keyboard which is present on other ThinkPads, and an integrated battery.
+The P52 was a redesign of the P51, which introduced Coffee Lake-H Core i7 CPUs, all with 6 cores and 12 threads, the CM246 chipset, and Nvidia Quadro Pascal-based GPUs.
+It removed the mechanical docking port and ExpressCard slot, and features a narrower keyboard which is present on other ThinkPads.

 P52s

 Based on the ThinkPad T580, the P52s features a camera shutter, lateral instead of bottom-mounted docking port, and 8th Gen Core i5/i7 low power CPUs.
-The P52s includes quad-core Kaby Lake-R 15W CPUs and Nvidia Quadro P500 GPUs.
+The P52s includes quad-core Kaby Lake-R 15 W CPUs and Nvidia Quadro P500 GPUs.

 P72

 The P72 was a redesign of the P71, with features similar to those of the P52.
-It also features the narrower keyboard of the P52, an integrated battery, and is the first 17" ThinkPad with a soldered GPU.
+It also features the narrower keyboard of the P52, and is the first 17.3" ThinkPad with a soldered GPU.

 Fourth generation

-P1 Gen2
+P1 Gen 2

-The P1 Gen2 was an update to the P1 which features Intel 9th Gen Coffee Lake Refresh Core i5/i7/i9 and Xeon E mobile Processors and Nvidia Quadro T series GPUs.
+The P1 Gen 2 was an update to the P1 which features Intel 9th Gen Coffee Lake-H Refresh Core i5/i7/i9 and Xeon E-2200M mobile processors and Nvidia Quadro Turing-based series GPUs.

 P43s

-The ThinkPad P43s has a new 14 Inch design.
-It features Intel 8th Gen Coffee Lake U-Series Processors and Nvidia Quadro P Series graphics.
+Based in the ThinkPad T490, the ThinkPad P43s has a 14-inch screen.
+It features Intel 8th Gen Coffee Lake U-series processors and Nvidia Quadro Pascal-based graphics.

 P53

-Based on the ThinkPad P52, the P53 features a 4K UHD OLED Touch display, WiFi 6, Intel 9th Gen Coffee Lake Refresh Core i5/i7/i9 and Xeon E mobile Processors and Nvidia Quadro RTX Turing GPUs.
+A redesign of the P52, the P53 features a 4K UHD OLED Touch display, Wi-Fi 6, Intel 9th Gen Coffee Lake Refresh Core i5/i7/i9 and Xeon E-2200M mobile processors and Nvidia Quadro RTX Turing-based GPUs.

 P53s

-The P53s is an update to the P52s, which features Intel 8th Gen Coffee Lake U-Series Processors, Nvidia Quadro P520 Graphics and up to 4k UHD (3840 x 2160) display, available with Dolby Vision high dynamic range (HDR) technology.
+The P53s is an update to the P52s, which features Intel 8th Gen Coffee Lake U-series Processors, Nvidia Quadro P520 Graphics and up to 4K UHD (3840 x 2160) display, available with Dolby Vision high dynamic range (HDR) technology.